Oussa-Err/solid-spork/README.md

 ![Home Screenshot](./src/assets/home-screenshot.png)

+# Organic Market Web Application (Version 2.0)

-This project is a website for selling organic vegetables, organic oil, eggs, and chicken meat.
-It allows users to explore different organic products, place orders, and learn more about the benefits of organic farming.
+This project is an enhanced web application for selling organic vegetables, organic oil, eggs, and chicken meat.
+Users can explore products, place orders, and manage their accounts with features like login, signup, and logout, purchase products.

 ## Table of Contents